Pluriharmonic maps into buildings and symmetric differentials: Introduction

 \subsection{Acknowledgment}

-We would like to thank Auguste H\'ebert, Nicolas Monod, Guy Rousseau for answering our questions.
+The paper is long as it incorporates the section on harmonic map theory into Euclidean buildings in the (unpublished) work of the second and fourth authors \cite{DM21}.
+We would like to thank Michel Brion, H\'el\`ene Esnault, Auguste H\'ebert, Nicolas Monod, Guy Rousseau for useful discussions and comments.
 Damian Brotbek is supported by the grant \emph{Lorraine Université d'Excellence - Future Leader}.
 Georgios Daskalopoulos is supported in part by NSF DMS-2105226.
 Ya Deng is supported by the ANR grant \emph{Karmapolis} (ANR-21-CE40-0010).
-Chikako Mese is supported in part by NSF DMS-2005406.
+Chikako Mese is supported in part by NSF DMS-2005406 and DMS-2304697.